atomone-hub/genesis/README.md

 AtomOne will offer an $ATOM bonding zone in a core shard to compete with collective "liquid staking" service providers.
-These $ATOMs will be automatically delegated via ICA (interchain accounts) to aligned validators as determined by the the system determined by the $ATONE stakers.
+These $ATOMs will be automatically delegated via ICA (interchain accounts) to aligned validators as determined by the system determined by the $ATONE stakers.
 The bonders of
 $ATOM toward this service will receive liquid $phATOM tokens.

 In addition to Gaia's $ATOM, AtomOne's $ATONE tokens will also be bondable to